envoyproxy/katacoda-scenarios/migrating-from-haproxy-to-envoy/step4.md

     json_format: {"protocol": "%PROTOCOL%", "duration": "%DURATION%", "request_method": "%REQ(:METHOD)%"}
 </pre>

-More information on Envoy's logging approach can be found at https://www.envoyproxy.io/docs/envoy/latest/configuration/access_log#config-access-log-format-dictionaries
+More information on Envoy's logging approach can be found [here](https://www.envoyproxy.io/docs/envoy/latest/configuration/access_log#config-access-log-format-dictionaries).

 Logging isn't the only way to gain visibility into production with Envoy Proxy.
 Advanced tracing and metrics capabilities are built into the platform.
 You can find out more in the [tracing documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/tracing) or via the [Interactive Tracing Scenario]().